ElectricGuitarInnovationLab/Les-Paul-Rail-Kit/README.md

 Note: previous versions of this model included lettering on the side, which has been removed since version 1.1

 # License
 These models are an open community effort and released here under the following Creative Commons license: Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) https://creativecommons.org/licenses/by-nc/4.0/deed.ia The contents of this repository are in development and are made available through the aforementioned license without any warranty whatsoever.
+For license inquiries, contact: license@vjmanzo.com

 # Project Personnel
 * V.J.
 Manzo, WPI Faculty and Founding PI and Director of the RATLab